slamice/wri/fiction/scientific-fiction-the-toadies-erupt.md/intro.md

-"We live in a dystopia" Said the ferverent one.
+"We live in a dystopia" Said the Fervent one.

 "What the crap is this crap?" said the more ephemeral one.